Medium/snowflake/README.md

 ##### Tracks & Categories

-Each track encapsulates a group of related skills, such as front-end development or communication skills.
+Each track encapsulates a group of related knowledge and abilities, such as front-end development or communication skills.

 The different tracks are grouped into a few high-level `categories`, such as technical skills.
 In addition to a points requirement, each level advancement requires that you achieve an increasingly high minimum number of points in every category.
 You can't truly achieve higher levels of effectivness if some of your skills are lagging too far behind.